How to Protect Your Ideas

 Works Subject to Copyright

-There are several types of work that copyright would apply to.
-The Act has simplified these so as to eliminate the specific treatment of engravings and photographs.
-Works protected include:
+There are several types of work that copyright applies to.
+The Act has simplified these in order to eliminate the specific treatment of engravings and photographs.
+Protected works include:

-- artistic works: includes buildings, photographs, engravings and works of artistic craftsmanship.
+- includes buildings, photographs, engravings and works of artistic craftsmanship.

 - sound recordings and films